x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ### Enable hybrid Modern Authentication

 1. If you haven't enabled hybrid Modern Authentication, review the prerequisites as outlined in [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](https://docs.microsoft.com/office365/enterprise/hybrid-modern-auth-overview).
-After you've completed the prereqsuisites, do the steps in [How to configure Exchange Server on-premises to use hybrid Modern Authentication](https://docs.microsoft.com/office365/enterprise/configure-exchange-server-for-hybrid-modern-authentication).
+After you've completed the prerequisites, do the steps in [How to configure Exchange Server on-premises to use hybrid Modern Authentication](https://docs.microsoft.com/office365/enterprise/configure-exchange-server-for-hybrid-modern-authentication).

 2. Create an Exchange on-premises device access allow rule to allow Exchange Online to connect to your on-premises environment using the ActiveSync protocol: